Vernon Valley, New York

-Vernon Valley is a hamlet located in the Town of Huntington in Suffolk County, Long Island, New York, United States.
+Vernon Valley was a hamlet located in the Town of Huntington in Suffolk County, Long Island, New York, United States.
 It is located at the southeast corner of the incorporated Village of Northport, and is in the Northport postal zone, and is within the census-designated place of East Northport.
+Its separate identity has dissolved through the post World War II suburban growth of Long Island.